-- 7.1.
-If unable to accurately verify decedent's identity, the body MUST be transported to the medical examiner's office for identity confirmation - 7.1.1.
-If unidentifiable, attempt to obtain information regarding dentist or medical radiographs. - 7.2.
-If decedent is visually identifiable, identification is accomplished at the scene, if appropriate - 7.2.1.
-Photograph and document the identifying individual's own government issued picture identification card. - 7.2.2.
+- 7.2.
+If decedent is visually identifiable, identification should be accomplished at the scene, if appropriate; - 7.2.1.
+Photograph and document the identifying individual's own government issued picture identification card; - 7.2.2.
 Present the OCME Decedent Survivor Form to the individual to fill out.
 Be sure the decedent name is spelled and laid out in the same manner in all fields where the identifying individual has written the decedent name.
-Confirm with the individual that the name is correctly spelled and all demographic information provided is accurate. - 7.2.2.1.
-Be sure to check the appropriate method identification was accomplished at the scene on the Decedent Survivor/Identification form. - 7.2.3.
-Until the identification has been completed, the decedent's first, middle and last names as reported are to be enclosed in parentheses in the associated name fields in FACTS. - 7.2.3.1.
-Should initial report be that the decedent is "unidentified", "Unidentified male/female" is to be entered in the name fields and the "unidentified" box checked. - 7.2.3.2.
-If at some point information is received that there is a "tentative" name, that name can be entered in the name field in FACTS, with parenthesis, and the "unidentified" box remains checked.
+Confirm with the individual that the name is correctly spelled and all demographic information provided is accurate; - 7.2.2.1.
+Be sure to check the appropriate method identification was accomplished at the scene on the Decedent Survivor/Identification form; - 7.2.3.
+Until the identification has been completed, the decedent's first, middle and last names as reported are to be enclosed in parentheses in the associated name fields in CMS; - 7.2.3.1.
+Should initial report be that the decedent is "unidentified", "Unidentified male/female" is to be entered in the name fields and the "unidentified" box checked: - 7.2.3.2.
+If at some point information is received that there is a "tentative" name, that name can be entered in the name field in CMS, with parenthesis, and the "unidentified" box remains checked.
 A note documenting the source of the "tentative" name is to be entered in a Supplemental Report.